 Connie S. Chan, Associate Dean

 Professor Chan has held several leadership positions on campus including acting dean of the McCormack Graduate School, interim dean of the College of Public and Community Service (CPCS), co-director of the Asian American Institute, and chair of the Department of Public Policy and Public Affairs.
-In addition to serving as the college's associate dean, she also serves as director of the public affairs graduate program.

 See her complete profile.